searchivarius/PermTest/README.md

 **EvalUtil**:

  * The test program itself: _permtest_.
 It accepts a matrix of performance scores (ERR, MAP, etc).
-[We provide a Python3 wrapper](EvalUtil/PermTest.py).
+[We provide a Python3 wrapper for this test program](EvalUtil/PermTest.py).
  * Each row of the matrix represent one retrieval method (called run in TREC terminology).
  * Column I represents performance scores for the I-th query.
  * In the case of binary classification, all values are 0s and 1s. **The first** row represents ground truth labels.